 Option B: The Self Service Model

-The self-service model is a good choice for high traffic areas, and require building bays and purchasing coin-operated equipment and supplies.
-If you are just starting out, it may be a good idea to begin with option A, as there is significantly less startups costs involved.
+The self-service model is a good choice for high traffic areas, and requires building bays and purchasing coin-operated equipment and supplies.
+If you are just starting out, it may be a good idea to begin with option A, as there are significantly fewer startup costs involved.

 Like any business, you will need to keep track of all income and expenses you will need to pay taxes either quarterly, or at the end of the year.
 For small business owners, you will probably want to keep a spreadsheet of all expenses, receipts, and anything else you will need for reporting.

 Start by registering your business

 For beginners, it probably makes sense to operate as a Sole Proprietor in most cases, but you may want to consider an LLC or Partnership, depending on your plans.
 I am not a certified tax professional, and highly suggest seeking professional counsel before getting started.
 After all, if you are serious about starting a business, you will need to take paying taxes seriously!
 Many will even give you a free consultation and guidance on how to set things up.

 Once you have “Bobby’s Auto Care” name picked you (for example), or have secured a DBA (more on that here), you can proceed to create a logo.
 If you use your name in the title like “Bobby’s Mobile Car Wash”, you may not need to file for a trade name or DBA